sjuvon/Status/README.md

   3) *Figure out how to compute Activity Monitor's Memory Pressure.*  This will open doors to more functionality.
   4) *Extend the app to cover more things: CPU, network, battery, etc.*

 Hopefully I'll get to this when time permits.
-For now, I'm happy with the app as is; what started off as a quick side project turned into a great learning experience!
+For now, I'm happy with the app as is; what started off as a quick side project has turned into a great learning experience!

 There was a lot of trial and error involved with writing this app, but I'd like to mention a few sources that helped me tremendously along the way:
   - [The GNU Mach Reference Manual](https://www.gnu.org/software/hurd/gnumach-doc/index.html),